Zukan Helez: Political career

 A member of the Social Democratic Party (SDP BiH), Helez was elected vice president of the SDP BiH Cantonal Committee of the Central Bosnia Canton in 2003, and president in 2005.
-At the 2000 parliamentary election, he was elected to the Federal House of Representatives.
-He was re-elected at the 2002, 2006 and the 2010 general elections.
+In the 2000 parliamentary election, he was elected to the Federal House of Representatives.
+He was re-elected in the 2002, 2006 and the 2010 general elections.

 Helez served his fourth term in the Federal Parliament until 17 March 2011, when he was appointed Federal Minister for Veterans and Disabled Veterans in the government of Nermin Nikšić.
 He served as Federal minister until 31 March 2015.
 In the Federal House of Representatives, he was a member of several working bodies, boards and commissions as vice president and president.

-At the 2018 general election, Helez was elected to the national House of Representatives.
-He was re-elected to the national House of Representatives at the 2022 general election.
+In the 2018 general election, Helez was elected to the national House of Representatives.
+He was re-elected to the national House of Representatives in the 2022 general election.

-Minister of Defence (2023–present)

-Appointment

 On 25 January 2023, following the formation of a new Council of Ministers presided over by Borjana Krišto, Helez was appointed as the new Minister of Defence and also as vice-chairman of the Council of Ministers within Krišto's government.

+On 23 November 2023, Helez claimed that paramilitary camps backed by Russia were detected in Republika Srpska, one of the two entities of Bosnia and Herzegovina.
+His statement angered top level Bosnian Serb politicians, who said Helez "has no proof" and that he "is spreading lies that aim to cause unrest and fear."
+On 25 November, the Intelligence-Security Agency informed the Council of Ministers that it had no information about the existence of any military camps or paramilitary formations in the country.
+Following his claims, Helez gave a witness statement to the Prosecutor's Office of Bosnia and Herzegovina.

+On 27 August 2025, Helez became deputy president of the SDP BiH, alongside Adnan Šteta and Vojin Mijatović.